| |

 Preventing Tarp

-tarps need to be secured with rope and tarp straps through ALL the
+tarps need to be secured with ropes woven through ALL the

-grommet holes.
-This prevents excess stress under high-wind conditions.
-The
+way.
+This prevents excess tarp stress under various conditions.

-tarp manufacturers do not warrant failure (except RipStopper) due to
+tarp manufacturers do not warrant failure due to

 The above practice will prevent most tears.